programmer11713/NewsMonkey/README.md

 Users can browse news articles by category, including sports, politics, entertainment, technology, and more.
 The application also provides a search functionality that allows users to search for news articles based on keywords.

-The application is built with a responsive design, making it easy to use on any device.
 The codebase is well-organized and easy to understand, making it easy for developers to modify or extend the application.

 ## Features
 - Fetch latest news from various sources using the NEWS API.